 Caron Pennsylvania 3 stars

-Caron's hilltop HQ treats teens and adults in a New England boarding school atmosphere—discipline included.
+Caron's hilltop HQ treats teens and adults in a New England boarding-school atmosphere—discipline included.
 But if evangelical rallying cries and impromptu stage shows prove too much, a free cocktail is just a stroll away.

 Caron Treatment Center Pennsylvania

-For those wanting a traditional 12-step approach to recovery in a strictly controlled environment, Caron Pennsylvania, a venerable 110-acre institution that’s been around for over 60 years, provides a firm but caring framework for recovery.
+For those wanting a traditional 12-step approach to recovery in a strictly controlled environment, Caron Pennsylvania, a venerable 110-acre institution that’s been around for more than 55 years, provides a firm but caring framework for recovery.
 The stately old Keystone State campus—where the ambiance is decidedly “New England boarding school”—occupies an historic resort in the rolling hills of rural Wernersville, and the architecture is symbolic of the center’s time-tested approach to recovery.
 (Caron’s young adult program serves 18-to-25-year-olds who, says one grad, “in spite of their trust funds, all seem to want to be rappers.”)